Josh Alexander: All Elite Wrestling (2025–present)

 On April 16, 2025, Alexander made his All Elite Wrestling (AEW) debut at the Spring BreakThru special edition of Dynamite, being revealed as the wildcard participant in the men's bracket of the Owen Hart Cup against "Hangman" Adam Page, in which he lost.
 After the match, Alexander attacked Page under the orders of Don Callis, joining the Don Callis Family and establishing himself as a heel.
 On May 25 at Double or Nothing, Alexander teamed with stablemates Konosuke Takeshita and Kyle Fletcher to defeat Paragon (Adam Cole, Kyle O'Reilly, and Roderick Strong).
 On the June 26 episode of Collision, Alexander accepted Adam Cole's open challenge for the AEW TNT Championship, but failed to win the title.
 On July 12 at All In, Alexander competed in the Casino Gauntlet match, which was won by MJF.
 On September 20 at All Out, Alexander teamed with stablemate Hechicero in a four-way Ladder match for the AEW World Tag Team Championships, but failed to win.
+At Full Gear on November 22, Alexander teamed with The Young Bucks (Matt Jackson and Nick Jackson) to defeat Kenny Omega and Jurassic Express ("Jungle" Jack Perry and Luchasaurus) in a $1,000,000 Trios match.

+On March 27, 2026, Alexander announced that he would be undergoing knee surgery and would be out indefinitely after suffering an injury during a match on Collision a week prior.
+Alexander returned on the September 2 episode of Dynamite, attacking Darby Allin and Steven Borden.

-Consejo Mundial de Lucha Libre (2025)
+Consejo Mundial de Lucha Libre (2025–present)

-On June 17, 2025, Alexander made his Consejo Mundial de Lucha Libre (CMLL) debut at Martes de Arena Mexico event, where he was defeated by Atlantis Jr..
+Alexander made his Consejo Mundial de Lucha Libre (CMLL) debut on the June 17, 2025 episode of Martes de Arena Mexico event, where he was defeated by Atlantis Jr..
+On the February 20, 2026 episode of Viernes Espectacular, Alexander successfully defended his MLP Canadian Championship against Esfinge.

 Personal life

 Lemay has been married to fellow professional wrestler Jade Chung since 2016.
 Together they have two sons.
 In addition to his wrestling career, Lemay worked as a construction insulator until September 1, 2021.

-Lemay revealed on Twitter in May 2021 that he wears amateur wrestling–styled headgear after developing a serious case of cauliflower ear in 2013 that resulted in the temporary amputation of his left ear to remove scar tissue; he wore the headgear to protect the ear after it was reattached.
-Although he does not need the headgear now, he has continued to wear it.
+Lemay revealed on Twitter in May 2021 that he wears amateur wrestling–styled headgear after injuring his left ear in 2013.
+At an Absolute Intense Wrestling show in Cleveland, he was hit in the ear severely enough that it "blew up off my head".
+The following day he was hit again in the ear where the "ear split in half, and it was like dangling down" requiring temporary amputation of his left ear to remove scar tissue.
+He bought a set of headgear in order to protect his ear at a match two weeks following, and was advised by Ethan Page to continue to wear the gear as "You look like a badass with it."